CONTACT CMW GLOBAL

 Bearing Wear and Fatigue

 Fretting corrosion presents another significant bearing degradation mechanism.
 When bearings experience inadequate interference fits, micro-movements between the bearing ring and shaft create oxidation at the contact surface.
-This red-brown discoloration indicates material transfer that loosens the bearing mount and accelerates wear.
+This characteristic red-brown discoloration indicates material transfer that loosens the bearing mount and accelerates wear.
 Abrasive wear from contaminated lubricants creates furrow-like scratches on bearing surfaces, while adhesive wear from metal-to-metal contact produces severe surface degradation under high loads or inadequate lubrication conditions.

 Shaft Deflection and Mechanical Stress